American Rabbit Breeders Association: Unified judging and registration system

 The ARBA has a standardized judging system in which rabbits are judged against the respective breed standard, set by a 100-point scale, and published in the Standard of Perfection.
 It is a book detailing all of the recognized breeds in the United States and their attributes.
 The association has licensed judges since the early 1900s who may judge at sanctioned shows and fairs.
 The registration system maintains records on all rabbits which have passed a registration examination to ensure the animals are healthy and meet the ARBA Standard for the rabbits' breed.
 ARBA licensed registrars conduct the examination.
 Registrations are ranked Red, White and Blue to distinguish how many ancestors of the subject rabbit have been previously registered.

 ARBA Library and Hall of Fame

 The ARBA Library, located at the headquarters in Knox, Pennsylvania, houses the world's largest single repository of books and writings on domestic rabbits.
 It is an archival library, not a lending library.
 It holds over 10,000 items/pieces, which are housed in the collection, and it continues to constantly grow.
 The next largest similar collection is at the United States National Agricultural Library in Maryland, and it holds about 1,300 pieces.
-The British National Library, London also has an extensive collection.
+The British Library, London also has an extensive collection.
 Access to the Library for research by members is available by appointment only.